How can I tell if my food is completely cooked?

 - USE A PROBE THERMOMETER

-- Cook all chicken 165° F for all poultry items, stuffed meat or stuffed fish and exotic meats
+- Cook all chicken and all poultry items, stuffed meat or stuffed fish, and exotic meats to 165° F

-- Cook ground beef, ground pork and raw egg dishes.
-155° F
+- Cook ground beef, ground pork and raw egg dishes to 155° F

 - Cook fish and all other foods 145°F

 What can I do to be sure that the food I serve is safe for my family?

 - Keep cooked food hot at 135°F or higher

 - Don’t leave food on the table for more than 4 hours